 The role of Civil Rights Defenders in Russia

 Since 1982 Civil Rights Defenders has empowered hundreds of human rights defenders in Russia.
 We are the only organisation with a solely civil and political rights agenda, whose main objective is to protect and empower human rights defenders.
 We provide financial and organisational support to human rights organisations operating in Russia.

 As a small and flexible organisation, we react quickly to human rights violations; as an international human rights organisation, we provide protection and assistance to human rights defenders in cases of harassment and other problems.
 In the North Caucasus we play an important role as a supporter of human rights defenders working at great personal in and combating wide spread structural impunity.
 We currently have eight participants in the Natalia Project in Russia.
 The project is part of a wider security system to empower and protect human rights defenders at risk.
-From our extensive work in other repressive and closely- controlled countries, we have knowledge, experience, and best practices to share with human rights defenders in the region.Categories: Country Reports.
+From our extensive work in other repressive and closely- controlled countries, we have knowledge, experience, and best practices to share with human rights defenders in the region.Categories: Uncategorized.